JoydeepMallick/CT_COE_program/Week 13 12.8.24 to 17.8.24/assignment_week13/assign1.md

 2. **Create the orchestration notebooks** as described.
 3. **Use the Databricks Jobs API** to create and schedule the jobs.
 4. **Monitor and compare** the runtime of both jobs.

-This approach should help you complete your assignment effectively.
-Let me know if you need code snippets or further clarification on any of these steps!